 In 2011, the organisation re-branded under the new name, developmentplus, which portrayed the commitment to the values of Community Development and was not time or place limited.

 It was at this point also, that the organisation assessed core activities and services, and how they were expressed, in addition to looking at new ways of working with people to enable them to build rich, vibrant and diverse communities in which they could flourish.
 This was also the point at which developmentplus developed the 4 core work themes: Success Training, Health & Happiness, Developing Communities, Research & Consultation.

-In September 2015, Jeanne Bain left the organisation after 18 years of service, and developmentplus now has a new General Manager, Lynsey Collinson, who, having worked for the organisation for 9 years, is continuing to take developmentplus forward into the future.
+In September 2015, Jeanne Bain left the organisation after 18 years of service, and developmentplus now has a new CEO, Lynsey Collinson, who, having worked for the organisation for 13 years, is continuing to take developmentplus forward into the future.
 Alongside Operations Manager, Naomi Watkins-Ligudzinska, who joined the team in November 2019.